teiniker/teiniker-lectures-computerscience/programming-c/c-basics/structures/README.md

 ### The `=` Operator
 Another structure operation is **assignment**.
-Since arrays can't be copied using the `= operator`, it comes as something of a surprise to discover that structures can.
 The `= operator` can be used only with structures of compatible types.

 _Example_: Structure assignment